mrzor/oban-py/docs/testing.md

     jobs = await all_enqueued(worker=NotificationWorker)
     assert len(jobs) == 3

-    # Use pattern matching for complex assertions
+    # Make complex assertions on each job's args
     for job in jobs:
         assert "email" in job.args
         assert "name" in job.args